theochem/horton/doc/ref_file_formats.rst

 The complete list of all possible attributes (the superset for all supported formats) is documented here: :py:class:`horton.io.iodata.IOData`.
-Note that Horton's internal format supports all of these and any other attribute that one assigns to a ``IOData`` instance.
+Note that HORTON's internal format supports all of these and any other attribute that one assigns to a ``IOData`` instance.